Underground Ernie: Episodes

 In each twelve minute episode Ernie faces a problem, which he needs to fix with the help of the trains.
 This will typically involve one of the locations on International Underground or visitors coming via the Underground, often both.

 Broadcast

-Channel 4 were originally slated to show the series, but after a lot of deliberation, the BBC brought the rights to the series in 2005.
-In its premier run, Underground Ernie would be broadcast at 9am on BBC 2, followed by a repeat on the CBeebies channel at 4:30pm that afternoon.
+Channel 4 were originally slated to show the series, but after a lot of deliberation, the BBC bought the rights to the series in 2005.
+In its premier run, Underground Ernie would be broadcast at 9am on BBC Two, followed by a repeat on the CBeebies channel at 4:30pm that afternoon.

-BBC 4 showed an episode as part of their themed "Tube Night" on 18 March 2007.
+BBC Four showed an episode as part of their themed "Tube Night" on 18 March 2007.